 In the KNOW:

-- Sign up your cell phone number at AlertMontereyCounty.org .
+Sign up your cell phone number at AlertMontereyCounty.org .
 Unlike the “Reverse-911” systems of the past, Alert Monterey County allows you to register a cell phone number and receive emergency notifications via text, phone call, or email.
-You also have the ability to choose what types of messages that you will receive and where in the county is important to you
+You also have the ability to customize messages that you will receive, including specific subjects and locations throughout Monterey County.

 READY to GO: